The Health Sciences application is available online.

 - Once admitted to a Health Sciences program, students can change their date of admission only once.
 Any exception to this policy must be approved by the dean of Health Sciences.

-For Open Advising information, click here.
+For Information Sessions, click here.

 Criminal Background Checks/Drug Screening